braveheart6675/PersonApi/README.md

-Person API (.Ne + GRPC)
+PersonManagement-gRPC (.Ne + GRPC)
  📌 Overview
 A modern and efficient API service for managing person information with support for both gRPC and REST protocols.
-PersonApi is a lightweight gRPC-based CRUD service built with .NET.
+PersonManagement is a lightweight gRPC-based CRUD service built with .NET.
 It demonstrates how to define protobuf contracts, implement gRPC services, and consume them using a client application.

 This project is ideal for learning: